-At this point, the topic has been transformed from INEX topic syntax into a query whereby each about-function is Boolean separated and explicitly field restricted.
+At this point, the topic has been transformed from INEX topic syntax into a query whereby each about-clause is Boolean separated and explicitly field restricted.

-Create mandatory by ANDing each mandatory term (+) Create optional by ORing each optional term Create exclusion by ORing each exclusion term (-) If all three sub-expressions are non-null, combine: mandatory AND ( OR optional) NOT exclusion exclusion If two sub-expressions are non-null, combine using one of: mandatory AND ( OR optional) optional NOT exclusion mandatory NOT exclusion If only one sub-expression is non-null, use one of: mandatory optional NOT exclusion Where '' finds all documents
+Create op andatory by ANDing each mandatory term (+) optional by ORing each optional term cclusion by ORing each exclusion term (-) If all thre exclusior e sub-expressions are non-null, combine: mandatory AND ( OR optional) NOT 1 If two su b-expressions are non-null, combine using one of: mandatory AND ( OR optional) optional NOT exclusion mandatory NOT exclusion If only or ne sub-expression is non-null, use one of: mandatory optional NOT exclusion Where ' ' finds all documents Figure e 3: Algorithm to convert an about phrase c").
+Likewise, exclusion terms are also ORed.
+Mandatory terms are collected and ANDed ("+d +e +f" \rightarrow "d AND e AND f").
+These three subexpressions are then combined to form a complete about-query.
+The whole algorithm is presented in figure 3.